across-protocol/relayer/README.md

 # Bug Bounty

 Here's the official Across [bug bounty program](https://docs.across.to/v2/miscellaneous/bug-bounty).
+The bug bounty only applies to the `master` branch and is agnostic of release versions.

 # Branching Model